Hire compliantly inDjibouti Talk to an Expert

 Working Hours

-The standard work hours are capped at 47 hours per week, spread over six days, at eight hours per day.
+The standard work hours in Djibouti are capped at 48 hours per week, spread over six days, at eight hours per day.
 A minimum of 24 hours rest is required, generally on Fridays.
-Work that is performed between 10 p.m. and 5 a.m. is considered evening work.
-Overtime is capped at a maximum of 4 hours per day and 60 hours per week.
-Any additional hours beyond the stipulated overtime hours requires authorization from the inspector of labor.
-However, the number of additional hours cannot be higher than the number of daily hours or 1/10th of the weekly hours.
+Overtime is capped at a maximum of four hours per day and 60 hours per week.
 Overtime generally is paid at rates established by convention or collective agreement.

 Public Holidays